Xtra-Computing/Awesome-Literature-ILoGs/README.md

 For our taxonomy of Problems, we classify the literature based on class imbalance and structure imbalance, both stemming from imbalanced input.
 We further distill this into more specific categories: node-, edge-, and graph-level imbalance, offering a comprehensive understanding of graph imbalance.

+For a more comprehensive overview of imbalanced learning on various data, please refer to Github Repository [Awesome-Imbalanced-Learning](https://github.com/yanliang3612/awesome-imbalanced-learning-on-geometric-and-graphs).

 ## 1. Class Imbalance

 ### 1.1 Node-Level Class Imbalance